Billy1900/JS-Kaggle-2025/README.md

 dataset could also be downloaded through this site.

+We tentatively achieved Top 1% on the Leaderboard, looking forward the result on June!

 ## List of resources
 1. Data Visualization: this notebook ([data-visualization notebook](data-visualization.ipynb)) will help you understand the meaning of each data column
 2. Exploratory Data Analysis: this notebook ([EDA notebook](EDA.ipynb)) gives us several insights of how to use the data.